-DUCH CASE: TRIAL TRANSCRIPTS, Day 4, ECCC, TC, $6\ Apr\ 2009,\ p.\ 3,\ lns.\ 11-17.$ soon as possible of any dates when they are available or unavailable.
+DUCH CASE: TRIAL TRANSCRIPTS, Day 4, ECCC, TC, 6 Apr 2009, p.
+3, lns.
+11-17.

 Chamber will provide scheduling of the hearing of civil parties, witnesses and experts two weeks in advance, except where they live abroad: Where civil parties, witnesses and experts live abroad, Chamber will endeavor to provide the schedule at least four weeks in advance.
-It will be helpful for scheduling of civil parties, witnesses and experts who live abroad if Trial Chamber is informed as
+It will be helpful for scheduling of civil parties, witnesses and experts who live abroad if Trial Chamber is informed as soon as possible of any dates when they are available or unavailable.

 DUCH CASE: TRIAL TRANSCRIPTS, Day 4, ECCC, TC, 06 Apr 2009, p.
 3, ln.
 19 - p.
 4, ln.
-1

-Tο ensure proper conduct of proceedings, parties are not to pose repeated or irrelevant questions to accused, witnesses, experts or civil parties: Where party representatives take turns questioning a person, they should obtain information from previous party representatives in order to avoid repeated questions.
+1 of То conduct ensure proper proceedings, parties are not to pose repeated or irrelevant questions to accused, witnesses, experts or civil parties: Where party representatives take turns questioning a person, they should obtain information from previous party representatives in order to avoid repeated questions.
 Questions which are not relevant to the facts should not be posed.
 Finally, questions should be prepared so as to be time-efficient (e.g., do not speak for five to ten minutes only to ask a single question).
 This is in order to ensure proper conduct of the proceedings.